eigenein/bestmobabot/README.md

 ### Running with Docker

 Of course, the bot could be run just with Docker.
 Run `docker run eigenein/bestmobabot --help` to see the possible options.
 Environment variables are accepted too.

+## Tasks

+Bot uses its own cron-like scheduler to perform game tasks.
+There're tasks that performed daily at particular time and there're periodic tasks that performed every N minutes/hours.
+They're spread over a day to decrease game API requests frequency.

+Also, for expeditions the bot tries to pick up a reward and start the next expedition as soon as possible, given that the bot is not restarted in the meantime.

 ## Trainer